Home

 You may want to contact the Association for Driver Rehabilitation Specialists at 866-672-9466 (toll free in the US and Canada) or a local rehabilitation facility to inquire about having an evaluation completed that details your specific vehicle requirements.

 For example, the van must provide ample headroom for you to enter and exit.
-The access ramp or lift must be able to easily accommodate the width and weight of your electric or manual mobility chair.
-Controls must be easily accessible and wheel chair safety belts and other equipment must be installed.
+The access ramp or lift must easily accommodate the width and weight of your electric or manual mobility chair.
+Controls must be easily accessible and wheel chair safety belts and other equipment must be installed properly.

 Finding a Qualified Dealer